 Our jurisdiction is limited solely to the Board of County Commissioners.
 However, if other Constitutional Officers such as the Sheriff, Tax Collector, Supervisor of Election, Property Appraiser or the Clerk of the Circuit Court would like to use our services, they may do so by written request.

-Our audits are performed in accordance with Generally Accepted Governmental Auditing Standards, issued by the Comptroller General of the United States; and the International Standards for the Professional Practice of Internal Auditing, issued by the Institute of Internal Auditors.
+Our audits are performed in accordance with Generally Accepted Government Auditing Standards, issued by the Comptroller General of the United States; and the International Standards for the Professional Practice of Internal Auditing, issued by the Institute of Internal Auditors.

-Our Department is staffed with six auditors.
+Our department is staffed with six auditors.